 - The respondent has a right to know of what s/he is accused;

 - All parties are told the decision and the reasons for the decision.

-The RTO acknowledges that a student, member of staff, or a member of the public, who has a complaint or appeal, has the right to raise the complaint or appeal and expect that every effort will be made to resolve it in accordance with this policy, without prejudice or fear of reprisal or victimisation.
+The RTO acknowledges that a student or a member of the public, who has a complaint or appeal, has the right to raise the complaint or appeal and expect that every effort will be made to resolve it in accordance with this policy, without prejudice or fear of reprisal or victimisation.
 The person has the right to present the complaint or appeal formally as well as in writing.

 The RTO will manage all complaints and appeals fairly, equitably and as efficiently as possible.

 The RTO will encourage the parties to approach the complaint or appeal with an open mind and to resolve problems through discussion and conciliation.
 Where a complaint or appeal cannot be resolved through discussion and conciliation, the RTO acknowledges the need for an appropriate external and independent person to mediate between the parties.
 The parties will be given the opportunity to formally present their case to the independent person.
 Cost of the third party to provide mediatation will be at the expense of the party who wishes to engage the third party.